mozilla-ai/speech-to-text-finetune/docs/step-by-step-guide.md

 python src/speech_to_text_finetune/finetune_whisper.py
 ```

+> [!NOTE]
+> Every time you load a new dataset, the script will have to process it before feeding it to the STT model.
+The script will then also save this processed dataset version locally so that next time you want to finetune a model on the same dataset, the processing step will be skipped, saving time & computation.

 ### Step 5 - Evaluate transcription accuracy with your finetuned STT model
 1. Start the Transcription app:
  ```bash